 Alaska lawmakers mull measure calling abortion 'child abuse'

-A conservative lawmaker has successfully tacked an anti-abortion message onto an otherwise innocuous resolution in the Alaska House aimed at raising awareness about sexual assault and child abuse.
-The amendment from Republican Rep. David Eastman of Wasilla refers to abortion as "the ultimate form of child abuse."
+In this Jan.
+17, 2017, photo Alaska state Rep. David Eastman applauds in the House chamber in Juneau, Alaska.
+Eastman, a conservative lawmaker, has successfully tacked an anti-abortion message onto an otherwise innocuous resolution in the Alaska House aimed at raising awareness about sexual assault and child abuse, calling abortion "the ultimate form of child abuse."

 Add your comments below